suhaspsr/-MLE-with-Azure---Project-2/README.md

 The figure shows the pipeline run has completed in the Jupyter notebook.
 ![Pipeline Completion Notebook](Screenshots/Fig11.png)

-*Figure 15: Pipeline Completion*

-The figure shows the pipeline has completed as shown in ML studio.
 ![Pipeline Completion](Screenshots/Fig12.png)

 ** Documentation

-## Screen Recording
+## Screen Recording of the Project
 [https://youtu.be/97uhnickb0M](https://youtu.be/nJ2ul4lc84U)